Over One Hundred Books in Ten Months

 Andy Warhol didn't paint every Campbell's Soup can.
 He built The Factory.
 Vision + process + assistants + repetition.

-Warhol understood: Art multiplies through systems.
+Warhol understood: art multiplies through systems.
 Repetition reveals new dimensions.
 The machine becomes part of the vision.

-Yes: "I built a creative system where AI handles execution while I direct vision, structure, quality"
+Same here.
+Writer + AI + systematic process + genre knowledge.
+Not "AI writes books for me."
+I built a creative system where AI handles execution while I direct vision, structure, and quality.

 The System

+Genre research first.
 Can't systematize what you don't understand.

-Romance: meet-cute, tension, black moment, happily ever after.
+Romance means meet-cute, tension, black moment, happily ever after.
 Tried love triangles.
 Love pentagrams.
 Love shooting stars.
 Structure creates freedom.
+Thriller means hook, escalation, reversal — noir pacing, Brooklyn cop investigating CEO assassination.
+Erotica means tension building, consent, heat progression — making text create physical response.

 Learn the genre rules.
 Then build systems around them.